 - 1. For the purposes of this Regulation, the definitions laid down in Article 3 of Directive (EU) 2016/798 apply. - 2.
-In addition, the following definitions apply: - (a) 'accreditation' means accreditation as defined in Article 2(10) of Regulation (EC) No 765/2008 of the European Parliament and of the Council; - (b) 'ECM certificate' means a certificate issued to an entity in charge of maintenance for the purposes of Article 14(4) of Directive(EU) 2016/798; - (c) 'certification body' means a body, notified to the Commission in accordance with Article 10, responsible for the certification of entities in charge of maintenance, on the basis of the criteria in Annex II; - (d) 'vehicle' means a railway vehicle suitable for circulation on wheels on railway lines, with or without traction; a vehicle is composed of one or more structural and functional subsystems; - (e) 'maintenance workshop' means a mobile or fixed entity composed of staff, including those with management responsibility, tools and facilities organised to deliver maintenance of vehicles, parts, components or sub-assemblies of vehicles; - (f) 'release to service' means the assurance given to the fleet maintenance manager by the entity delivering the maintenance that maintenance has been delivered according to the maintenance orders, possibly subject to temporary restrictions of use; - (g) 'return to operation' means the assurance, based on a release to service, given to the user, such as a railway undertaking or a keeper, by the entity in charge of maintenance that all appropriate maintenance works have been completed and the vehicle, previously removed from operation, is in a condition to be used safely, possibly subject to temporary restrictions of use.
+In addition, the following definitions apply: - (a) 'accreditation' means accreditation as defined in Article 2(10) of Regulation (EC) No 765/20084; - (b) 'ECM certificate' means a certificate issued to an entity in charge of maintenance for the purposes of Article 14(4) of Directive (EU) 2016/798; - (c) 'certification body' means a body, responsible for the certification of entities in charge of maintenance or for certification of maintenance functions; - (d) 'maintenance workshop' means a mobile or fixed entity composed of staff, including those with management responsibility, tools and facilities organised to deliver maintenance of vehicles, parts, components or sub-assemblies of vehicles: - (e) 'release to service' means release after maintenance, it is the assurance given to the fleet maintenance manager by the entity delivering the maintenance that maintenance has been delivered according to the maintenance orders; - (f) 'return to operation' means notice for operation, it is the assurance, based on a release to service, given to the user, such as a railway undertaking or a keeper, by the entity in charge of maintenance that all appropriate maintenance works have been completed and the vehicle, previously removed from operation, is in a condition to be used safely, possibly subject to restrictions of use; - (g) 'safety critical component' means component for which single failure has a credible potential to lead directly to a serious accident; a safety critical component is identified as such either by the designers/manufacturers all along the lifecycle of the vehicle or by the ECM as output of a risk-based process related to the systematic identification and management of all hazards that all components can present.

-&lt;sup>2 OJ L 218, 13.8.2008, p.
-30.
+4 OJ L 218, 13.8.2008, p.
+30